goatcorp/faq/steamdeck.md

 ### System package

 A list of alternative packages and formats can be found [here](https://github.com/goatcorp/XIVLauncher.Core?tab=readme-ov-file#distribution).
 Please note that apart from the compatibility tool and the Flatpak, the rest are maintained by members of the community and are deemed unofficial.
+You will, however, still receieve community support as long as the package is up-to-date.

 ## FREQUENTLY ASKED QUESTIONS